jakubwyszomierski/OAC2021-2/README.md

 - `Clustergram.ipynb` – creating Clustergrams in Python.

 ### Data
-List of of folders (subfolders & files) in the project:
+List of folders (subfolders & files) in the project:

 - **API** - Census data downloadded and saved with use of `nomisr` package.
 - **Clean** – amalgamated data ready for the analysis.